 Cross Rental Services have a wide range of boilers available for hire (2kw-2Mw).
 Our boilers are suitable for a wide range of uses, whether that be for emergency heating when school boilers fail event/warehouse heating or hospital use.

-Visit us at https://crossrental.co.uk/boiler-hire/ to find out more.
+Visit our Boiler Hire page to find out more.